Iriseve/Iriseve/README.md

+# About Me
-- 👋 Hi, I’m @Iriseve
+- 👋 Hi, I’m @yiling

-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
+- 🌱 My current research focuses on large language models (LLMx), with particular interest in hallucination suppression, knowledge editing, and multi-agent cooperation.
+- 💞️ **I am currently looking for PhD or Master's positions for Fall 2025 and am also very interested in communicating and collaborating with researchers interested in it.
+If you would like to discuss further, please feel free to contact me via email, and I will respond as soon as possible.**
-- 📫 How to reach me ...
+- 📫 cyiling111@gmail.com

 <!---
 Iriseve/Iriseve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.